 The Seabee Preliminary Economic Assessment is preliminary in nature and includes Inferred Mineral Resources that are considered too speculative geologically to have the economic considerations applied to them that would enable them to be categorized as Mineral Reserves, and there is no certainty that the Seabee Preliminary Economic Assessment will be realized.

-Cameron Chapman, P.Eng., our General Manager at the Seabee Gold Operation, and Jeffrey Kulas, P.Geo., our Manager Geology, Mining Operations at the Seabee Gold Operation, each of whom is a Qualified Person, have reviewed and approved the foregoing disclosure on the Seabee Gold Operation.
-Please refer to the technical report entitled “NI 43-101 Technical Report for the Seabee Gold Operation, Saskatchewan, Canada” dated October 20, 2017 with an effective date of December 31, 2016, a link to which is provided below.
+Cameron Chapman, P.Eng., our former General Manager at Seabee, and Jeffrey Kulas, P.Geo., our Manager Geology, Mining Operations at Seabee, each of whom is a Qualified Person, have reviewed and approved the foregoing disclosure on Seabee.
+Please refer to the technical report entitled “NI 43-101 Technical Report for Seabee, Saskatchewan, Canada” dated October 20, 2017 with an effective date of December 31, 2016, a link to which is provided below.
 For information on the Fisher project, refer to our news release dated October 6, 2016.

 Mineral Resources are reported inclusive of Mineral Reserves.
-Please refer to the Mineral Reserves and Mineral Resources tables in our news release dated September 7, 2017.
+Please refer to our Mineral Reserves and Resources Table.

 This page contains forward-looking statements.
 Cash costs and all-in sustaining costs (AISC) per payable ounce of gold sold are non-GAAP financial measures.
 Please see the following link: Legal.